kubernetes-sigs/gateway-api/site-src/index.md

 from any traffic directed to that Service while preserving the role-oriented nature of the Gateway API.

-This use case is still rather new, and should be expected to evolve fairly quickly.
-One particular area that has rapidly become critical for GAMMA is the definition of the different [facets of the Service resource][service-facets].
+To date, GAMMA has been able to support mesh functionality with fairly minimal changes to the Gateway API.
+One particular area that has rapidly become critical for GAMMA, though, is the definition of the different [facets of the Service resource][service-facets].

+In Gateway API v0.8.0, GAMMA support for service mesh is **experimental**.
+We encourage working with it and providing feedback, but you **must** be prepared for change in the GAMMA APIs.

 [gamma]:/contributing/gamma/
 [service-mesh]:/concepts/glossary#service-mesh